ucb-stat133/stat133-spring-2018/tutorials/16-intro-to-random-numbers.md

 #' @description simulates tossing a coin a given number of times
 #' @param x coin object (a vector)
 #' @param times number of tosses
-#' @param prob vector of proabilities for each side of the coin
+#' @param prob vector of probabilities for each side of the coin
 #' @return vector of tosses
 toss <- function(x, times = 1, prob = NULL) {
   sample(x, size = times, replace = TRUE, prob = prob)